 Ease of Packing

-Two mesh zippered pockets are located under the lid and are excellent for keeping track of easy to lose items.
+Under the lid, you'll find two mesh zipper pockets that make it simple to stow easy to lose items.
 The 36" Rolling Thunder features a separate compartment, which can be accessed by a zipper near the top of the bag, increasing organization.
 All the Rolling Thunder models feature a flat (ish) pocket along the outside of the duffel (ideal for small items or travel documents), as well as a smaller zippered pocket near the top.

 The Rolling Thunder features compression straps that help make the bag more manageable when not loaded all the way up, and also help minimize the stress on the zippers.